Now, not only do we have confirmation that Google can read it, but they will warn you if you block them from it.

 Being able to read what is inside of thetag is also vitally important.
 Within thetag contains some of the most essential elements within on-page SEO, and should not be ignored.
 Knowledge of HTML and CSS also enables you to understand how to implement structured data, anchor text, images and so much more.

 The role that CSS plays in SEO is very important.
 Not only does CSS make webpages much prettier, they make them much lighter in weight as well.
-CSS also allows you to use standard HTML tags such as the

 HTML / CSS Validation (w3.org)